f-lambda-z/contoh/content/docs/guide/advanced-options.en.md

 - **`break_long_words`**</br>
   (default: `true`) – If `true`, then words longer than `width` will be broken in order to ensure that no lines are longer than `width`.
 If it is `false`, long words will not be broken, and some lines may be longer than `width`.
 (Long words will be put on a line by themselves, in order to minimize the amount by which `width` is exceeded).
 - **`break_on_hyphens`**</br>
-  (default: `true`) If `true`, wrapping will occur preferably on whitespaces and right after hyphens in compound words, as it is customary in English.
-If false, only whitespaces will be considered as potentially good places for line breaks, but you need to set `break_long_words` to false if you want truly insecable words.
+  (default: `true`) – If `true`, wrapping will occur preferably on whitespaces and right after hyphens in compound words, as it is customary in English.
+If `false`, only whitespaces will be considered as potentially good places for line breaks, but you need to set `break_long_words` to `false` if you want truly insecable words.
 Default behaviour in previous versions was to always allow breaking hyphenated words.
 - **`max_lines`**</br>
-  (default: `null`) If not `null`, then the output will contain at most `max_lines` lines, with placeholder appearing at the end of the output.
+  (default: `null`) – If not `null`, then the output will contain at most `max_lines` lines, with placeholder appearing at the end of the output.
 - **`placeholder`**</br>
   (default: `' [...]'`) String that will appear at the end of the output text if it has been truncated.